BellowingMeadows/BellowingMeadows/README.md

 ### **Structure Plane**

-Bearing in mind the functional and content specifications outlined in the scope plane, I decided to create five unique pages for the site that could share responsibility for hosting the necessary features that would allow users to the end of their journeys.
+Bearing in mind the functional and content specifications outlined in the scope plane, I decided to create five unique pages for the site that could share responsibility for presenting the necessary features to allow users to reach the end of their journeys.

 1. A home page which draws the user in with a striking hero image, contains two call to actions directing users to the most highly prioritised content (music and email updates), and includes upcoming tour dates.
 2. A music page that includes the currently available platforms through which a user could listen to the band’s music (SoundCloud and YouTube) and a section for available releases to purchase.
-3. A gallery containing a variety band related photos.
+3. A gallery containing a variety of band related photos.
 4. An about page which tells a brief history of the band up until present day.
 5. A contact page (including sign-up option) to find contact details and sign up to email updates